SabiqulHassan13/laravel-six-ecom-v1/README.md

 - create a new local branch
 - work on your local branch and push to remote
 - when a feature is ready after testing
-- then push to remote and merge to dev
+- then push to remote and merge to dev branch

 ## License